Azerbaijan–Pakistan relations: Economic relations

 The statistics of the State Customs Committee of Azerbaijan indicate that the trade turnover between Azerbaijan and Pakistan amounted to $8.34 million between January and September 2018.
 Compared to the same period of 2017, there was an overall 22.46 percent increase.
 In those transactions, the Pakistani side seemed to have a current account surplus while Azerbaijan had a deficit in that manner.

 The Pakistani government has also an agreement with Azerbaijan (on June 20, 2016) which aims to import electricity, crude and refined oil products, liquefied petroleum gas (LPG), and liquefied natural gas (LNG) from Azerbaijan.

 Military cooperation

-Pakistan is one of the owners of nuclear weapons and a state with high rates of development of the military industry.
+Pakistan is one countries with declared nuclear weapons and a state with high degree of development of the military industry.
 Regarding the issues of military cooperation between Azerbaijan and Pakistan, it is noted that it is possible to produce weapons for common purposes, as well as laying the foundations of military enterprises.
-On the other hand, Pakistan aims to strengthen its relations with Azerbaijan in the field of energy on the account of the lack of energy resources.
+On the other hand, Pakistan aims to strengthen its relations with Azerbaijan in the field of energy in view of its deficiency and requirement of energy resources.